mvanholsteijn/ecs-docker-run/ecs-cloudformation/README.md

-# ECS Cloudformation
+# Amazon Elastic Container Services CloudFormation quick start.

-This directory contains a ECS cloudformation template, which is a slightly modified version of the default ECS cluster that is created by the ECS first-run wizard.
+This directory contains an Amazon ECS cloudformation template, which is a slightly modified version of the default ECS cluster that is created by the ECS first-run wizard.

 It creates a cluster with three machines and has a load balancer attached.